 In my post, I show you how to update the PHP version on Hostgator, step by step.

-Hostgator sets a PHP version for your website when your purchase a hosting package.
+Hostgator sets a PHP version for your website when purchasing a hosting package.
 My article shows you how to check what PHP version your blog has and how to upgrade.

 Let’s get started.